pedro-gl/cabal-unbind-inventory-item/README.md

 Implement the tables that is in the **Tables** folder, or modify it by inserting _only the items that will be accepted by the system_.
 After that, restore all the scripts from the **Functions** folder and also from the **Procedures** folder.

+You can handle exceptions according to the returns commented in the `Cabal_Tool_Unbind_InventoryItem` procedure.

 To unbind a character's inventory item, run: `EXEC [Server01].[dbo].[cabal_tool_unbind_InventoryItem] '@CharacterIdx', '@ItemData'`

 To get the **@ItemData** with the command: `EXEC [Server01].[dbo].[cabal_tool_GetInventoryInfo] '@CharacterIdx'`